A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: FEM Simulations

 Figure~\ref{fig:figure1}(a) shows an illustration of the fiber-pigtailed hCBG device, with the fiber core symmetrically aligned to the hCBG's center, hosting the embedded QD.
 The fiber is separated by a distance $h$ from the QD-hCBG cavity.
 For this geometry, the optical performance was calculated using Finite Element Method (FEM) simulations with the commercial software \textit{JCMsuite}~\cite{jcmwave_gmbh_jcmsuite_2024}, using an embedded dipole source to mimic the QD.
 For details on the FEM simulations, the modelled structure as well as the hCBG cavity design parameters and UHNA3 SMF parameters we refer to the S.I., section~S1.

 Fig.~\ref{fig:figure1}(b) shows the simulated optical properties in terms of Purcell factor $F_\mathrm{P}$, free-space performance of the QD-hCBG cavity into a lens without fiber and simulated dipole power coupled to the UHNA3 fiber's two degenerate ground modes.
-For $h$=400\,nm, simulated $F_\mathrm{P}$-values exceed 30, while direct in-fiber efficiencies of $\eta_\mathrm{UHNA3}>80$\% are reached.
-The in-fiber efficiency here corresponds to the coupled power in the two degenerate SMF modes, compared to total emitted power by the embedded dipole.
-If Purcell enhancement and lens-efficiency into a lens with NA 0.8 instead of the SMF is considered, the simulated QD-hCBGs performance in absence of the fiber is similar in terms of $F_\mathrm{P}$, with slightly higher efficiencies of $\eta_\mathrm{NA0.8}>93\%$.
+For a target value of $h_\mathrm{target}$ = 350\,nm, simulated $F_\mathrm{P}$-values exceed 30, while direct single photon fiber-coupling efficiencies of $\eta_\mathrm{FC\text{-}SPS} > 80\%$ are reached.
+The experimentally obtained precision of the distance between the QD-hCBG cavity and the fiber core is $\pm$50 nm [37], which is marked in Fig.~1(c) with dashed lines.
+This error margin corresponds to the change of the $F_\mathrm{P}$-values in the range of 10-20\% and has a negligible effect on $\eta_\mathrm{FC\text{-}SPS}$.
+The simulated $\eta_\mathrm{FC\text{-}SPS}$ here corresponds to the coupled power in the two degenerate SMF modes, compared to total emitted power by the embedded dipole, which is equal to the probability of collecting a single photon per excitation pulse, assuming unity QD quantum efficiency and preparation fidelity of the excitation.
+If Purcell enhancement and efficiency into a lens with NA 0.8 instead of the SMF is considered, the simulated QD-hCBGs performance in absence of the fiber is similar in terms of $F_\mathrm{P}$, with slightly higher efficiencies of $\eta_\mathrm{NA0.8}>93\%$.
 The lens-efficiency corresponds to the fraction of total dipole power collected in the far-field for the corresponding NA, accordingly.